 Browse the AR Science Findings titles in the drop-down lists below, or search for a specific term in the AR Science Findings library.

-The full volume of science findings will be available shortly.
+The full volume of science findings is also now available for download.

 A. Governance of Addictions

 An increased convergence of 'addiction' policies in EU Member States has been found, with some interesting similarities of policies in the fields of licit and illicit drugs.

 Policy scaling tools, which translate national addiction policies into numbers and measure how strict and/or comprehensive they are, show that there are no unified and integrated addiction policies implemented throughout Europe.

 Differences in the drug policy agenda among Nordic countries

 Comparative analyses of historical and conceptual developments in Denmark, Finland, and Sweden show differences in the drug policy agenda and governance, despite fundamental similarities in these Nordic welfare states.

 Governance of addictions in Europe can be classified into four typologies based on the strategy of their policies and the organizational structure of their governments.

 Although evidence supporting young people’s addictions policies is accumulating, the field is underdeveloped compared to adult orientated actions.
 Currently, for many areas of concern it is difficult to make strong evidence based recommendations to EU policy makers on effective policy actions for young people.

 B. Impact of Addictive Substances and Behaviours on Individual and Societal Well-being